 In order to keep the inside of the tent dry, it is useful to understand why moisture forms in tents in the first place.

-The main source of moisture in the tent is your breath.
+The main source of moisture in the tent is condensation from your breath.

 Did you know that while you sleep in the tent, you release approximately 1 liter of water (as vapor) out of your body with your breath during the night?
 If two people are staying in a tent, this amount will be doubled.
 This vapor then is being trapped at the top of the tent and since the air outside is cooler than the air inside the tent at night, the vapor hitting the top fabric cools and condenses.